The Engineering Approach to Dating

 Moreover, don’t worry about other people’s standards.
 Many people pre-reject themselves before they even begin, and the game is already lost.
 They are too scared to even start trying because they are afraid of rejection.
 Chances are, if you meet enough people, someone will like you for who you are.
 I believe in casting a wide net.
 Also, I believe standards are for those who don’t know what they want.
 When people find what they want, all standards are set aside.

 Finally, be receptive to everyone.
 Never pre-reject yourself or close yourself off from potential opportunities.
-Don’t start filtering people out based on arbitrary standards you have before you get to know them well — you could miss out on people you might be compatible with.
+Don’t start filtering people out based on arbitrary standards you have before you get to know them well — you could miss out on people you’re compatible with.
 Don’t focus on “feeling a spark” right away — you need to give it time, not every relationship starts with fireworks.
 Also, don’t be fixated on “finding the one” — soulmates don’t exist and you close yourself off to many potentially compatible people.
 Recognize and respond to every sign of interest that you receive.

 As the journey is getting started, let’s talk about how to improve your market value and position yourself with your target customers.